Skip to main content

 An EDR ID is used by the Unified Sensor to obtain an access token for communicating with the AgileSec platform.
 This process is automatic: when the Unified Sensor runs, it presents the configured EDR ID to the Ingestion Service, which returns a Remote Sensor Token.
 The Unified Sensor stores this token locally and uses it for subsequent authenticated communication with the Ingestion Service.

-EDR IDs provide an implicit trust mechanism that allows approved endpoints to obtain a Remote Sensor Token without embedding long-lived credentials on the host.
+EDR IDs provide an implicit trust mechanism allowing approved endpoints to obtain a Remote Sensor Token without embedding long-lived credentials on the host.
 EDR IDs can be revoked at any time to immediately block token issuance for endpoints using that ID.

 You can generate multiple EDR IDs and assign them to specific deployments (for example, by environment, business unit, or endpoint group) rather than using a single EDR ID across all endpoints.
-This segmented approach is recommended because it limits blast radius and simplifies revocation and rotation when access needs to be restricted.
+This segmented approach is recommended to limit blast radius and simplify revocation and rotation when access needs to be restricted.

 Generating an EDR ID